-If, for any reason, we repair or replace the product, the Warranty Period is not extended.
+If, for any reason, we repair or replace the product, the Limited Warranty Period is not extended.
 We may change the availability and duration of this limited warranty at our discretion, but any changes will not be retroactive.

-Where the Warranty Duration noted above provides for a "Lifetime" warranty, the duration of this limited warranty shall be the lifetime of the original purchaser so for as long as he or she owns the flooring.
+Where the Limited Warranty Period noted above provides for a "Lifetime" warranty, the duration of this limited warranty shall be the lifetime of the original purchaser so for as long as they own the flooring.

-3. WHAT DOES THIS WARRANTY COVER?
+3. WHAT DOES THIS LIMITED WARRANTY COVER?

-During the Warranty Period and subject to the complete terms of this limited warranty, this limited warranty covers the following product aspects from defects in materials and workmanship of the purchased product (the "product"):
+During the Limited Warranty Period (defined above) and subject to the complete terms of this limited warranty, this limited warranty covers the following product aspects from defects in materials and workmanship of the purchased product (the "product"):

-- Limited Finish Wear Warranty.
-Finish wear from normal residential use conditions resulting in the exposure of the bare wood, subject to the exclusions provided in Section 4 below. - Product Structure.
-The product will be free of manufactured defects in materials and work-manship. - Light Fading.
-The product will not fade due to sunlight or electrical light exposure under normal residential conditions of use. - Delamination The product will not delaminate under normal residential use conditions.
+• Limited Finish Wear Warranty.
+Finish wear from normal residential use conditions resulting in the exposure of the decorative layer, subject to the exclusions provided in Section 4 below.

+- Product Structure.
+The product will be free of manufactured defects in materials and workmanship. - Light Fading.
+The product will not fade due to sunlight or artificial light exposure under normal residential conditions of use. - Delamination.
+The product will not delaminate under normal residential use conditions.

-4. WHAT DOES THIS WARRANTY NOT COVER?
+4. WHAT DOES THIS LIMITED WARRANTY NOT COVER?